blockmate-io/blockmate-python/docs/apis/tags/AnalyticsApi.md

 Get analytics focused on gaming

 Get analytics focused on gaming.
 All empty values are omitted from the response.
+Values are recalculated once per day.

 ### Example